CLOSE-IN: The Kings and Knights IPL Show on Dussehra

 The other error of DC was the selection of Marcus Stoinis as a top-order batsman ahead of Steve Smith in the match against KKR.
 The slowness and at times the sponginess of the wicket requires a batsman to have the skills to play late and the ability to deflect at the last moment.
 Steve Smith was ideally suited to do that as the UAE wickets have not been a high-scoring affair.
 Most sides fell victim when trying to achieve tall scores rather than setting a challenging one.
 In the bargain, many succumbed to a middle-order slump.

 The IPL 2021 final should be a pulsating affair.
-KKR, in chess termin"logy, will start wi"h a " Three Knights Game" whereas"the other chess m"ve of "Kings Knight move" is what CSK will put in place.
+KKR, in chess terminology, will start with a " Three Knights Game" whereas"the other chess move of "Kings Knight move" is what CSK will put in place.
 However, the only move important will be the toss of the coin!

 Conversations